celery/celery/docs/userguide/monitoring.rst

 :signature: ``worker-heartbeat(hostname, timestamp, freq, sw_ident, sw_ver, sw_sys,
               active, processed)``

-Sent every minute, if the worker has not sent a heartbeat in 2 minutes, it is considered to be offline.
+Sent every minute, if the worker hasn't sent a heartbeat in 2 minutes, it is considered to be offline.

 - `hostname`: Nodename of the worker.